simonp0420/pypssfss/README.md

 # pypssfss

 Python wrapper for the Julia [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) package.
-It is not necessary to preinstall Julia or `PSSFSS` before using `pypssfss`.
+Allows Python programmers to access all of the power of `PSSFSS` from a pure Python script.
+Note that it is not necessary to preinstall Julia or `PSSFSS` before using `pypssfss`.
 If Julia is not found in your PATH, then `pypssfss` will install it (locally to a virtual environment, if one is active).
 Similarly, it will automatically install `PSSFSS` on first use.

-[`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) is a Julia package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
+[`pypssfss`] is a package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
 It is intended to be useful to antenna design engineers and others who work in applied electromagnetic engineering.